OPC 10000-4 specifies all Services needed for OPC UA Historical Access. In particular:

 - historyData

-The historyData parameter is an extensible parameter that is defined section 6.6.
-The other return parameters may have special meanings assigned either in section 6.6 or in the 6.5 subsections.
+The historyData parameter is an extensible parameter that is defined in 6.6.
+The other return parameters can have special meanings assigned either in 6.6 or in 6.5.

 The general structure of the StatusCode is specified in OPC 10000-4.
 It includes a set of common operational result codes which also apply to historical data and/or Events.